Courses in Primatology

 The University of Cambridge

 Durham offers various undergraduate programmes in Anthropology.
 Modules can be taken in Evolutionary Anthropology, Material Culture and Biological/Social Origins, which have a strong primatology element.
-For further information, contact Lisa Brownlie, the admissions secretary email@example.com.
+The department is home to a number of primatologists and houses the International Journal of Primatology.
+For further information contact the admissions secretary Rosie Legg.

 The University of Exeter